 Oxygen Not Included

-Probably the biggest name on this list, and one that most Rimworld fan have heard before, but for those who haven’t heard; Oxygen Not Included is one of the best alternatives.
+Probably the biggest name on this list, and one that most Rimworld fans will have heard before, Oxygen Not Included is one of the best alternatives we can recommend.

 Swapping the top-down for side on, Oxygen Not Included puts you in charge of a clone filled asteroid base and ramps the difficulty up to 11.
 Not content with just managing colonist’s mental states and physical health, you are also in charge of dealing with the temperature, water quality, and pollution.
 Put the bathrooms next to the reservoir?
 Yeah, everyone’s going to get sick.

 Originally I felt that Oxygen Not Included was too difficult and had little in the way of content but Klei have continued to update it at a frantic pace and have expanded and improved pretty much every month.

 More like this: Here are the best simulation games on PC

 The biggest challenge is managing the rising or falling temperatures, moving gasses, and dealing with build ups of polluted liquids from the small bladdered colonist.
 Everything about it is bursting with character from the build up of tears from sad replicants to the way they curl up like cats in their beds.

 This is another wildcard in that its comparisons to Rimworld are few, but it IS one of the recommended games on the Rimworld store page.
 Space Haven is a colony/survival sim set in space.
 You’re able to build up your ‘haven’ anyway you want, and must travel to explore a procedurally generated galaxy in search of new crew, resources, supplies and, crucially, a new home.